vktemel/trafficSignClassifier/projectWriteup.md

 LeNet architecture consists of 2 convolutional layers, each followed with max pooling, and then 3 fully connected layers.
 As the model was overfitting, I thought it made sense to remove one of the connected layers to reduce the model parameters.
 In addition, the dataset has uneven distribution of samples.
 Therefore, I thought a dropout layer made sense between the fully connected layers as a measure to prevent overfitting.
 I tried 3 drop out rates: 0.80, 0.75 and 0.50.
 Among these 0.50 gave me the best validation accuracy.
 The results can be seen below.

+![ModelResult]

+As it can be seen from the plot, the model is *still overfitting*.
+I believe this can be further mitigated by augmenting the training data, by creating new images.
+However, as mentioned above, I didn't pursue this route for this project.
+In the course material, it was also mentioned that LeNet was created to solve a simpler problem.
+I thought about adding more convolutional layers to make it deeper; however, the results were already satisfying.
+Therefore, I didn't add any additional layers to the model.

-My final model results were:
+**My final model results were:**
-* training set accuracy of ?
+* training set accuracy of **0.997**
-* validation set accuracy of ?
+* validation set accuracy of **0.957**
 * test set accuracy of ?

 If an iterative approach was chosen: